jebofponderworthy/windows-tools/README.md

 ## RUNMOST.CMD:  download, verify by hash, and run most of the tools

-[RUNMOST is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/windows-tools/master/RUN/RUN.CMD) which, if run as administrator, will download, verify integrity by hash, and run RunDevNodeClean, TweakNTFS, OWTAS, OVSS, and then CATE.
+[RUNMOST is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/windows-tools/master/RUN/RUN.CMD) which, if run as administrator, will download, verify integrity by hash, and run RunDevNodeClean, wt_removeGhosts, TweakNTFS, OWTAS, OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.

 *Do* use this if you want Offline Files caching to be active.
 RUNMOST.CMD does not run TOSC.ps1.